splunk/public-o11y-docs/gdi/opentelemetry/opentelemetry.rst

 * In Kubernetes environments, native OpenTelemetry log collection is supported by default.
 See more at :ref:`kubernetes-config-logs`.
 * For Linux and Windows environments (physical hosts and virtual machines), use the Universal Forwarder to send logs to the Splunk platform.
 See more at :ref:`collector-with-the-uf`.

-.. note:: If you wish to collect logs for the target host, install and enable Fluentd in your Collector instance.

 .. _otel-intro-enterprise: